musculation

 Muscle groups to work together

-For rapid progress, be sure to organize your sessions according to the muscles you want to work.
+For rapid progress, be sure to organize your workouts based on the muscles you're working.
 For example, combine back work with biceps to maximize your performance.

 Guide: Which muscles to work together